soulzcore/iacc_python_2018/week1/1 - The Basics.md

     print("something");

 > Something could be any data type

+> Strings within quotes will be printed

+> Numbers do not have to be in quotes

 Example :

-    print("Strings within quotes will be printed")

-    print("Numbers do not have to be in quotes")

     print(12)

-# Comments :
+# Comments